 The Chinese are a polite people and will thank you if helped in any way.
 As well as ni hao to say hello you will often hear the word huanying as welcome; it means hearty greeting.
 The word please is not quite as widely used as it is in English and reserved for a relatively large favor.
 It is usually put first in a sentence and often in conjunction with wen if asking a question.

 When addressing people there are conventions regarding names and titles that need to be followed.
 The first and most important rule is that the order of names is family name followed by given name rather than the other way around.
 So Xi Jinping is Mr. Xi with given name Jinping.
 There are only a few family names in use in China, indeed China is sometimes known as the ‘hundred names’, there are tens of millions of people with the same family name.
 It is therefore important to use the given name as well as the family name.
-Only close family members and friends are greeted with just the given name.
+Only close family members and friends are greeted with just their given name.
 On meeting someone for the first time, formal titles are used: Mr. xian sheng; Miss xiao jie and Mrs. tai tai.
-You can use xian sheng xiao jie to call out to a waiter/waitress or shop assistant.

-In conversation it is usual to acknowledge a person's relative age, this is done by putting old or young before the name.
+In conversation it’s usual to acknowledge a person’s relative age, this is done by putting old or young before the name.
 Xiao is used for young people (under 35) and lao for older people (ten years older than yourself or over 40).
 These are used after first getting acquainted.

 It is useful to know the word for friend peng you, a common word for a child is xiao peng you ‘little friend’.